mlflow/mlflow/docs/source/search-runs.rst

 This resource will be valuable if you're interested in querying specific runs based on their metrics, params, tags, dataset information, or run metadata.

+In short, you can leverage SQL-like syntax to filter your runs based on a variety of conditions.
+Note that the ``OR`` keyword is not supported and there are a few other differences from SQL mentioned below, but despite these limitations, the run search functionality is quite powerful.

 Search Runs on MLflow UI
 ------------------------

 The MLflow UI provides a powerful search interface that allows you to filter runs.
 Below we'll...

 1. Create example MLflow runs
 2. Look at a simple querying example
 3. Deep dive into query syntax